Multi-task neural networks by learned contextual inputs: Background

-Special cases of these optimization problems may be closely linked in practice. \citet{Grant2018} connects a particular meta-learning algorithm to hierarchical Bayesian models and hyper-parameter optimization. \citet{zintgraf19a} develops this meta-learning algorithm further with context-adaptation.
-The multi-task learned-context neural networks studied in this paper is similar to one of the context-adaptation mechanisms.
+Special cases of these paradigms may be closely linked in practice. \citet{Grant2018} connects a particular meta-learning algorithm to hierarchical Bayesian models and hyper-parameter optimization. \citet{zintgraf19a} develops this meta-learning algorithm further with context-adaptation.
+The multi-task learned-context neural networks studied in this paper are equal to one of the meta-learning context-adaptation mechanisms.